igm/sockjs-go/README.md

 Versioning
 -

 SockJS-Go project adopted [gopkg.in](http://gopkg.in) approach for versioning.
+SockJS-Go library details can be found [here](https://gopkg.in/igm/sockjs-go.v2/sockjs)

 Live Demo